Today's Top Gainer

 The Company participates in the Tata Business Excellence Model ("TBEM") business maturity review and evaluation mechanism.
 TBEM emphasizes quality, leadership, strategic planning, customer orientation & services, process orientation, human relations, shareholder value and commitment to community development.

-During the year, Six Board Meetings and Seven Audit Committee Meetings were held.
+During the year, 7 Board Meetings and 7 Audit Committee Meetings were held.

 The Audit Committee consists of Mr. A. Sen as the Chairman and Mr. N. N. Tata, Mr. Z. S. Dubash and Mr. B. N. Vakil as Members.
 There have not been any instances during the year when recommendations of the Audit Committee were not accepted by the Board.

-At the Sixty Third AGM of the Company held on 7th August 2015, the shareholders had approved the terms and conditions of appointment and remuneration of Mr. P. Venkatesalu as Executive Director (Finance) and Chief Financial Officer of the Company for a term of three years with effect from 1st June 2015 to 31st May 2018.
-On the recommendation of the Nomination and Remuneration Committee ("NRC"), the Board has approved the re-appointment of Mr. P. Venkatesalu as Executive Director (Finance) and Chief Financial Officer of the Company for a term of five years with effect from 1st June 2018 to 31st May 2023, subject to approval of the shareholders and such other approvals, if any.
+At the Sixty Sixth Annual General Meeting (AGM) of the Company held on 9th August 2018, the shareholders had approved the terms and conditions of re-appointment and remuneration of Mr. P. Venkatesalu as Executive Director (Finance) and Chief Financial Officer of the Company for a term of five years with effect from 1st June 2018 to 31st May 2023.

 All the Independent Directors have submitted declarations that each of them meets the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 ("the Act") and Regulation 16(1)(b) of the Listing Regulations and there has been no change in the circumstances which may affect their status as an independent director during the year.

-In accordance with the provisions of the Act and in terms of the Articles of Association of the Company, Mr. P. Venkatesalu is liable to retire by rotation at the ensuing AGM and is eligible for re-appointment.
+In accordance with the provisions of the Act and in terms of the Articles of Association of the Company, Mr. H. Bhat is liable to retire by rotation at the ensuing AGM and is eligible for re-appointment.

 9. Key Managerial Personnel